johanley/relativity-quotes/README.md

-Quotations on the subject of relativity (special and general).
+Quotations from textbooks on the subject of relativity (special and general).

 I have scanned about 40 textbooks, looking for items of interest to me.

+This was an interesting and useful exercise.
+I learned some important points that I wasn't aware of before.
+The moral is to never rely on a single textbook.

 # Source file: quotes.txt
 Structured data file, UTF-8 encoding, typed in manually.